azurecitadel/vdc-networking-lab/README.md

 Before we can use the tools in this section, we must first enable Network Watcher.
 To do this, follow these steps:

-**1)** In the Azure portal, expand the left hand menu and then click *More Services*.
+**1)** In the Azure portal, expand the left hand menu and then click *All Services*.
 In the filter bar, type 'Network Watcher' and then click on the Network Watcher service.

 **2)** You should see your Azure subscription listed in the right hand pane - find your region and then click on the'...' on the right hand side.
 Click 'Enable Network Watcher':